Liana Metal lives in Greece,

 Let’s talk about your character.
 How would you define yourself?

+It is very important to be open and honest.
+Trust has to be established up front.
 I would define myself as an avant-garde artist.
 I have to take chances in art to keep it interesting.

 Something you consider a drawback?